ztlevi/ML_101/docs/General/How_to_prevent_overfitting.md

 More _complex models_ are more prone to being overfit (high variance) but they are expressive enough to get close to the truth (low bias).

 The best model for a given problem usually lies somewhere in the middle.

+# How to Prevent Overfitting

+Detecting overfitting is useful, but it doesn't solve the problem.
+Fortunately, you have several options to try.

+Here are a few of the most popular solutions for overfitting:

 ## Cross-validation